ProlificsPanther/RESTAPI/README.md

   * editabl.js

 # Demo.jsp
-This is the jsp page which has the html content for the button and the other files are a reference to this document.
+JSP page containing html content for a pushbutton and the other files are a reference to this document.

 Video Tutorial: https://www.youtube.com/watch?v=l_tvjs7N83w